Allaithkh/Teltonika-Solution-for-Azure-IoT-hub/README.md

 This Solution is related to Azure IOT Hub Stuff

-# All the Codec protocols are handled in this solution We only need to add a database, IOT Hub, and Storage Account Connection string and run the project it will start sending the database.
+# All the Codec protocols are handled in this solution We only need to add a database, IOT Hub, and Storage Account Connection string and run the project it will start sending the data into the database.

 The project has 3 WebJobs